123HARSH456/FRAmonitoringSystem/README.md

-# CANOPY - Forest Rights Act (FRA) Monitoring System
+# CANOPY — Community Access & Navigation for Ownership and Protection of Yields

 A web application and anomaly detection system for tracking, reviewing, and verifying Forest Rights Act claims across India.